 Added Benefits for Optima Family Care

 As a member of Optima Family Care, you have access to services that are not generally covered through Medicaid fee-for-service.
-These are known as “extra benefits.”
-We provide the following extra benefits:
+These are known as “added benefits.”
+We provide the following added benefits:

 - Partners in Pregnancy program